QuEST-Kit/QuEST/examples/README.md

 ./tests/tests myNewFunction -c "correctness" -c "density-matrix" -c "unnormalised"
 ```

 Ideally, a new function should have its unit test run in every configuration of hardware (including #threads and #nodes) and precision.
+The below bash script automates this.
 ```bash
 export f=myNewFunction    # function to test
 export cc=30              # GPU compute-capability